lucho1503/AirBnB_clone/README.md

 | create | `create <class_name>` | creates an instance of the class |
 |show | `show <class_name class_id>` | prints the representation of an instantiated string as class name and id |

-the commands that stop in the list are the ones that the interpreter recognizes and executed but for some reason executes a command that is not in the list the program detects it as an error. if the line of the interpreter this empty the program will continue working correctly, also if we want to return to execute the previous command with the arrow up we return the command
+the commands that stop in the list are the ones that the interpreter recognizes and executed but for some reason executes a command that is not in thelist the program detects it as an error.

+if the line of the interpreter this empty the program will continue working correctly, also if we want to return to execute the previous command with the arrow up we return the command

-## AUTHOR
+### AUTHOR

 Deiby Ocampo <968@holbertonschool.com>

 Luis Cano <963@holbertonschool.com>